-Our Thursday Night Fun Night starts at 6:00pm and the cost is $5.00 for members and $20.00 for non-members.
+Our Thursday practice starts at 6:00pm and it is customary to chip in $5.00 to cover target and prop use.
+Non members will also be required to pay a $20 guest fee.
 Help is always needed for setup and teardown, and all shooters are expected to lend a hand.

 Our Monthly Matches are held on the first Sunday of the month and shooting 6 stages and start at 8:00am.